King George V School, Hong Kong: Peel Block

 Completed in 1937, this block is named after Sir William Peel, the Governor of Hong Kong from 1930 to 1935.
-His name can be found on the foundation stone at the north-east corner of the building, it was personally laid there by the governor himself.
+His name can be found on the foundation stone at the north-east corner of the building.
 This is the first block built on the present school site.
 It is protected under Hong Kong law because of its age and historical significance.
-The building's plan view is shaped like the letter E and has two storeys.
-The Peel Block is the administrative centre of KGV, it currently houses the School Hall, a gym, an archive room, equipment storage rooms, the Middle School Office, a reprographics room, the Learning Resource Centre, SSC rooms, the school's PTSA shop, the staff room and offices on the ground floor, and only one media classroom.
+The Peel Block is the administrative centre of KGV.